This profile was originally posted to the pre-magazine Freelance Traveller website in 2002, and reprinted in the January/February 2019 issue.

 As these ships end up costing only a fraction of their original values, Mr. Wu is able to sell them for prices that would drive most reputable dealers (new or used) out of business.
 And since everyone likes a deal, his business has continued to flourish.

 An oddity of all Wu ships, regardless of TL or type, is that each will have some volume that has been made into a small shrine to Buddha.

 Always the Bounty Hunter, Skip Tracer, and Salvage Recovery Specialist’s friend, Mr. Wu is not one to take late mortgage payments or out-and-out skip-outs lying down; vigorously and gleefully applying the full weight of his considerable resources to having such problems solved as quickly as possible.

 Mr. Wu originally entered my campaign as a somewhat shady, easy source of cheaper-than-normal spacecraft.
 Growing up and having spent most of my life in Southern California (Orange, CA, if anyone is interested), I modeled him (pretty obviously, I might add) after that late-night viewers’ bane, the man who’d “eat a bug to beat any deal”; Mr. Cal Worthington.

-Also note that while it may appear that Wu's stats are somehow off or broken, MT-wise,keep in mind that I used the Bionics rules from Traveller's Digest #9 (the 'Earth' issue) to work up his gear.
+Also, while it may appear that Wu’s stats are somehow off or broken from the stock MegaTraveller point of view, keep in mind that I used the Bionics rules from Traveller’s Digest #9 (the ‘Earth’ issue) to work up his gear.